New pandemic lockdowns in England as restrictions return around Europe

 The restrictions were announced for England.
 The other parts of the United Kingdom — Wales, Scotland and Northern Ireland — will pursue their own versions of lockdowns, some already begun.

-The prime minister’s message undercut hopes that Britain could continue with his government’s policy of targeted and tiered restrictions.
+The prime minister’s message undercut hopes that Britain could continue with his government’s policy of targeted and tiered regional restrictions.

 “We’ve got to be humble in the face of nature,” said Johnson, who conceded that the virus was ripping through society “faster than our reasonable worst case scenarios.”